 Gallup in McKinley County, New Mexico — The American Mountains (Southwest)

 Topics.
-This historical Native Americans • Settlements & Settlers • Wars, US Indian.
+This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers • Women.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Zuni (about 600 feet away, measured in a direct line); Women's Multicultural Mural (about 600 feet away); Navajo Code Talkers' Mural (approx. 0.2 miles away); Navajo Code Talkers (approx. 0.3 miles away); In Memory of All Vietnam Veterans (approx. 0.7 miles away); Gallup (approx. 4 miles away); Chaco Cliffs (approx. 7.7 miles away); Fort Wingate (approx. 11.9 miles away).
+Navajo Code Talkers' Mural (about 500 feet away, measured in a direct line); Zuni (about 500 feet away); Long Walk Home (about 600 feet away); Navajo Code Talkers (approx. ¼ mile away); In Memory of All Vietnam Veterans (approx. 0.8 miles away); Gallup (approx. 3.9 miles away); Chaco Cliffs (approx. 7.6 miles away); Fort Wingate (approx. 11.9 miles away).
 Touch for a list and map of all markers in Gallup.

 Credits.
-This page was last revised on September 24, 2020.
-It was originally submitted on April 22, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on April 24, 2020.
+It was originally submitted on April 24, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
 This page has been viewed 50 times since then.
-Photos: 1, 2, 3. submitted on April 24, 2020, by Cosmos Mariner of Cape Canaveral, Florida. • J. Makali Bruton was the editor who published this page.
+Photos: 1, 2, 3. submitted on April 24, 2020, by Cosmos Mariner of Cape Canaveral, Florida.